uoftcprg/pokerkit/docs/simulation.rst

 Specifying Cards
 ^^^^^^^^^^^^^^^^

 Just like in the case of chips, PokerKit supports different ways cards can be described.
 A single card is considered as a singleton iterable containing the same card.
 An iterable of cards is considered, exactly as that.
-String representations of cards are also accepted and is parsed, for more information about the string card representations, see the next page on hand evaluations.
+String representations of cards are also accepted and are parsed, for more information about the string card representations, see the next page on hand evaluations.

 Betting Phase
 ^^^^^^^^^^^^^